ME-ICA/tedana/docs/governance.rst

   and address steering committee blindspots
 - Openness provides a smoother transition to onboard future steering committee members
-- If steering committee discussions (written or verbal) could welcome any community member without compromising efficiency, they should be.
+- If steering committee discussions (written or verbal) could include community members without compromising efficiency, should be invited.
 The steering committee can schedule discussions without needing to ask about the availability for people outside of the steering committee.
 If notes from meetings can be openly shared without compromising personal privacy, they should be.

-The current members are the tedana steering committee are.
-If you are interested in joining the steering committee, please let the current members know:
+The current members of the tedana steering committee are:

 - Name 1 & link to github profile
 - Name 2 & link to github profile
 - Name 3 & link to github profile
 - Name 4 & link to github profile
 - Name 5 & link to github profile

+If you are interested in joining the steering committee, please let the current members know.

 Leadership roles
 ````````````````